Alignment Risks from Capability-Seeking RL Training: RQ1: Do Models Discover Exploitative Shortcuts under RL?

 {

 }

-In addition to these metrics, we also record two indicators to measure the difficulty of emergence for each risk.
+In addition to these metrics, we also record two indicators to describe the difficulty of exploit discovery for each risk.
 We log the \textbf{First Appearance Step}, which is the training step where an exploitative behavior is first observed.
-We then measure the \textbf{Domination Steps}, defined as the number of training steps required for the Exploit Ratio to go from its first appearance to consistently dominating the policy (e.g., ER > 0.9 or converges).
+We then measure the \textbf{Domination Steps}, defined as the number of training steps required for the Exploit Rate to go from its first appearance to consistently dominating the policy (e.g., Exploit Rate $> 0.9$ or convergence).
+We use these quantities as descriptive summaries of training dynamics, complementing the final task-performance and exploit-rate metrics.